datahub-project/datahub/docs/api/tutorials/modifying-dataset-tags.md

 ### Goal Of This Guide

-This guide will show you how to create, add or remove tags on a dataset `fct_users_create`.
-Here's what each operation means:
+This guide will show you how to
+- Create: create a tag named `Deprecated`

-- Create: Create tags
+- Read: read tags attached to a dataset `SampleHiveDataset`
-- Add: Add tags to a dataset without affecting existing properties
+- Add: add a `CustomerAccount` tag to the `user_name` column of a dataset called `fct_users_created`.
-- Remove: Removing specific tags from the dataset without affecting other properties
+- Remove: remove a `Legacy` from the `shipment_info` column of a dataset called `SampleHdfsDataset`.

 ## Prerequisites